 If you would like further information on the Financial Conduct Authority, our regulator, you can access their website here: www.fca.org.uk

-For your protection, telephone calls to Guinness Asset Management may be recorded.
+For your protection, telephone calls to Guinness Asset Management will be recorded.

 We’ve tried to make investing in our Funds as simple as possible.